Key Points

-Heartworm disease is a serious condition that can have lifelong effects on the health of your pet – even when it’s successfully treated.
-The good news is, heartworm disease is preventable, so you can rest easy if you’re well informed and on top of your pup-parent game!
-Here’s everything you need to know about heartworm disease in dogs, including symptoms, treatments, prevention, and more.
+Heartworm disease is a serious condition that can have lifelong effects on your pet’s health — even when it’s successfully treated.
+The good news is that heartworm disease in dogs is preventable, so you can rest easy if you’re well-informed and on top of your pup-parent game.

-Heartworm disease is an illness caused by – you guessed it – the parasitical monsters known as heartworms.
-Heartworms can be up to 12 inches in length and take up residence in your dog’s heart and the vessels that move the blood from the heart to the lungs.
-Once there, they can cause dangerous blockages and cut-off blood flow, leading to red blood cell lysis (destruction of red blood cells with release of their contents); heart failure; and stress on the kidneys and liver.
+Heartworm disease is an illness caused by the parasitical monsters known as heartworms, which are exactly as gross and dangerous as they sound.
+Heartworms can grow up to 12 inches long and take up residence in your dog’s heart and the vessels that move the blood from the heart to the lungs.

-The parasite’s official scientific name is Dirofilaria immitis, but it’s commonly called “heartworm” because of the damage it can do to a pet’s cardiovascular health when it creates a home in the heart, lungs, and blood vessels.
+The parasite’s official scientific name is Dirofilaria immitis, and they’re called “heartworms” because of the damage they do to a pet’s cardiovascular health.

 What do heartworms look like?

 Imagine the nastiest spaghetti squash you’ve ever seen.
 Take the stringy part out, bleach it, and stretch each “spaghetti” to about a foot in length.
-Not something you want to see in real life.
+Not exactly something you’d want to find inside your dog, let alone inside their precious heart.

 How do dogs get heartworms?

-Over the course of 10 to 14 days, these worms can mature into what the American Heartworm Society dubs the “infective stage.”
+Over the course of 10-14 days, these worms mature into what the American Heartworm Society dubs the “infective stage.”
 If an infected mosquito bites another dog, it can transmit the infective larvae to that animal (as if mosquito bites weren’t dreadful enough on their own, right?).

 Pet Pro Tip: Illnesses won’t wait to happen.
 You shouldn’t wait to enroll in pet insurance.
 From common parasite infections, to costly hereditary illnesses, pet insurance is worth it and can cover crucial eligible treatment your pet may need for their unexpected accidents and illnesses.
 Find out how pet insurance works, what pet insurance covers, and choose a plan today.